outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - when a method & data set can be determined to be capable of deriving the answer to a prediction function problem

   - questions that a computer may not be able to answer even with unlimited memory/computation capacity, without trial & error or other memory-based approach (simply storing methods that worked & incrementally building on that info) to determine system analysis methods
-    - what steps will prove to be optimal (faster/more accurate) to take in calculations, before or during processing
+    - what calculations will prove to be optimal (faster/more accurate), before or during processing

   - examine subatomic superpositions as such a fast aggregation of time that each possibility is occurring simultaneously
     - if superpositions are a core physical structure of uncertainty, examine whether they can be used as a base for the optimal neural network structure, where core problem types are handled by subatomic particle type structures & other structures relevant to superpositions